 Are Boston terriers good family dogs?

 Boston terriers can be excellent family dogs when they are properly trained and socialized.
-They tend to be tolerant of children but should always be supervised around young children.
+They tend to be tolerant of children but should always be supervised around young or rowdy children.
+Most enjoy a good romp with older kids.
+They also generally get along well with other dogs and with dog-friendly cats.

 Are Boston terriers aggressive?

 Boston terriers generally are not aggressive when they've had training and socialization from an early age.
+Indeed, they are known for their friendly, outgoing, and silly personalities.
 Still, they have a moderate watchdog nature and can become territorial if they perceive a threat.

 Are Boston terriers good apartment dogs?